 MAJOR: The major consists of one core course (Politics 101); two International Relations courses from Politics or DWA; the Department's course in social science Research Methods (Politics 300); and at least one course (4 units) from each of the following sub-fields: American Politics; Political Theory; Public Law; and Comparative Politics.
 Majors are also required to take a Junior Writing Seminar (any 300-level Politics, DWA, or UEP course) that focuses on research and oral presentation skills.
-Majors must also take two other courses (8 units) in the department for a minimum of ten courses (40 units).
+Majors must also take two other courses (8 units) in the department.
+In total, majors must complete at least 11 courses (44 units), which includes the senior comprehensive seminar.
 Economics 101 and Psychology 110/223 (Intergroup Dialogue) are strongly recommended.
 No course will count toward the Politics major that the student takes CR/NC.

 MINOR: At least five courses (20 units) within the department, or courses accepted by the department in lieu of its own.
 Of these five courses, three (12 units) must be advanced courses (200-level and higher) taken from different sub-fields within Politics (American Politics, Political Theory, Public Law, Comparative Politics, and International Relations).